Search

 What Local Convenience Looks Like

 La Fortuna can offer nearby day-to-day simplicity in a small-scale way.
-The report notes that once there, people can walk to surf breaks, bars, and the village shop.
+You can walk to surf breaks, multiple restaurants, bars, and the village shop.

-That is very different from saying the area functions like a full-service town.
-For bigger supply runs, more complete errands, and broader service needs, San José del Cabo and regional hubs like La Ribera play an important role.
+For bigger supply runs, more complete errands, and broader service needs, San José del Cabo plays a vital role.

 A Simple Off-Grid Checklist